changesets/action/.changeset/green-dogs-change.md

 ---
-"@changesets/action": major
+"@changesets/action": minor
 ---

-Start using GitHub API to push tags and commits to repos
+Introduce a new input commitUsingApi that allows pushing tags and commits using the GitHub API instead of the git CLI.

-Rather than use local git commands to push changes to GitHub, this action now uses the GitHub API directly, which means that all tags and commits will be attributed to the user whose GITHUB_TOKEN is used, and signed.
+When used, this means means that all tags and commits will be attributed to the user whose GITHUB_TOKEN is used, and also signed using GitHub's internal GPG key.